Reclaiming Black Childhood: Identifying and Disrupting the Cognitive Biases Behind the School-to-Prison Pipeline

 12 CE Hours Total (6 hours each day)

-Day 1 explores the cognitive biases that criminalize and institutionalize Black children through a keynote on the hidden architecture of bias, an interactive panel featuring professionals from schools to juvenile justice, and an expressive workshop on adultification bias.
+Day 1 explores the cognitive biases that criminalize and institutionalize Black children through a keynote on the hidden architecture of bias, an interactive panel featuring play therapy professionals from schools to juvenile justice, and an expressive workshop on adultification bias.

 After a day of deep learning, it's time to play!
 Join us for Grown Folks Recess, our Friday Night Party featuring game competitions, live DJ, delicious food, and beverages.
 Celebrate Black joy, build community, and recharge for Day 2.